apache/flink/docs/concepts/flink-architecture.zh.md

 ## Anatomy of a Flink Cluster

-The Flink runtime consists of two types of processes: a _Flink Master_ and one or more _Flink Workers_.
+The Flink runtime consists of two types of processes: a _JobManager_ and one or more _Flink Workers_.

 <img src="{{ site.baseurl }}/fig/processes.svg" alt="The processes involved in executing a Flink dataflow" class="offset" width="70%" />

-The *Client* is not part of the runtime and program execution, but is used to prepare and send a dataflow to the Flink Master.
+The *Client* is not part of the runtime and program execution, but is used to prepare and send a dataflow to the JobManager.
 After that, the client can disconnect (_detached mode_), or stay connected to receive progress reports (_attached mode_).
 The client runs either as part of the Java/Scala program that triggers the execution, or in the command line process `./bin/flink run ...`.

-The Flink Master and TaskManagers can be started in various ways: directly on the machines as a [standalone cluster]({% link ops/deployment/cluster_setup.zh.md %}), in containers, or managed by resource frameworks like [YARN]({% link ops/deployment/yarn_setup.zh.md
+The JobManager and TaskManagers can be started in various ways: directly on the machines as a [standalone cluster]({% link ops/deployment/cluster_setup.zh.md %}), in containers, or managed by resource frameworks like [YARN]({% link ops/deployment/yarn_setup.zh.md
 %}) or [Mesos]({% link ops/deployment/mesos.zh.md %}).
-TaskManagers connect to Flink Masters, announcing themselves as available, and are assigned work.
+TaskManagers connect to JobManagers, announcing themselves as available, and are assigned work.

-### Flink Master
+### JobManager

-The _Flink Master_ has a number of responsibilities related to coordinating the distributed execution of Flink Applications: it decides when to schedule the next task (or set of tasks), reacts to finished tasks or execution failures, coordinates checkpoints, and coordinates recovery on failures, among others.
+The _JobManager_ has a number of responsibilities related to coordinating the distributed execution of Flink Applications: it decides when to schedule the next task (or set of tasks), reacts to finished tasks or execution failures, coordinates checkpoints, and coordinates recovery on failures, among others.
 This process consists of three different components: